hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 ## 2. Generate the shared secret

-Generate the JWT secret:
+Run the following command:

 ```bash
 openssl rand -hex 32 | tr -d "\n" > jwtsecret.hex
 ```

-You must pass this file to both Besu and Teku.
+You will specify `jwtsecret.hex` when starting both Besu and Teku.
-This is a shared secret the clients use to authenticate each other when using the [Engine API](../HowTo/Interact/APIs/Engine-API.md).
+This is a shared JWT secret the clients use to authenticate each other when using the [Engine API](../HowTo/Interact/APIs/Engine-API.md).

 ## 3. Generate validator keys and stake ETH